sorata000x/Skill-Tree/README.md

 Bug Fix

-- Need to show preview on skill edit
-- Group tab more button stop propagation
 - Close all popups on mouse down instead of mouse up
 - SkillEdit
   - Hover effects for action buttons (close, delete)